Axway/platform-management-docs/content/en/docs/release_notes/09_00_04_relnotes.md

 ## Platform Management 9.0.4 - 17 December 2021

-Platform Management 9.0.4 is a patch release which includes one improvement and two fixed issues.
+Platform Management 9.0.4 is a patch release which includes one improvement and one fixed issue.

 ## Improvement

 * Added validation to _Identity Provider Configuration_ form to require https protocol for all URLs.

-## Fixed issues
+## Fixed issue

 * Fixed an issue where **Mobile Backend Services** _Manage Data_ tables may not show the correct object counts as a user pages through objects.